Achievable logoAchievable logo

 $400k $220k $180k

-The higher an investor’s net worth, the more suitable they are for higher-risk investments.
-When an investor’s net worth is in the millions (or more), they have enough capital to live comfortably, especially in retirement.
-A $1,000,000 portfolio yielding 4% could provide $40,000 per year in income without touching the principal.
-When an investor has millions in investment accounts, they have extra capital they can expose to significant risk to achieve higher return potential.
-As the old saying goes, “it takes money to make money.”
+A higher net worth generally makes an investor more suitable for higher-risk investments because they may have more capital available to absorb losses.
+For example, a $1,000,000 portfolio yielding 4% could provide $40,000 per year in income without touching principal.
+When an investor has millions in investment accounts, they may have additional capital they can expose to higher risk in pursuit of higher return potential.

 Tax status

-An investor’s tax status can provide insights into an investor’s financial situation.
-In the US, we operate under a marginal income tax system.
-The more income one makes, the higher the marginal tax bracket.
-As of the tax year 2024, these are the income tax brackets for individuals and those filing jointly:
+An investor’s tax status can provide useful context about their financial situation.
+In the US, we operate under a marginal income tax system: as income increases, the marginal tax bracket increases.
+As of tax year 2025, these are the income tax brackets for individuals and those filing jointly:

 Rate Individuals Married filing jointly